 Day 1: Welcome to India, introduction to the program in Delhi, safety issues, basic culture and history about India.
 Also, learn about your week’s program and details about your volunteering program in India to follow after the first week.
 In the evening, welcome dinner with the coordinator and other volunteers.

-Day 3: Interactive session with the volunteers and coordinator on different topics such as the arranged marriage system in India and joint family system.
+Day 3: Interactive session with the volunteers and the local coordinator on different topics such as the arranged marriage system in India and the joint family system.
 Hindi language class starts in the afternoon and you are introduced to basic Hindi words and phrases.

 Day 4: Hindi language class continues till the afternoon introducing you to more words usage of which will be helpful during the volunteer placement.
-In the evening, watch a Bollywood movie at a cinema or in the volunteer house to understand, some of the terms you have learned, better.
+In the evening, watch a Bollywood movie at a cinema or in the volunteer house to understand, some of the terms you have learned, better and get a grasp of the culture of the country.

-Day 6: Take a day trip to Agra to see 'Taj Mahal' - one of the seven wonders of the world, along with the local coordinator or representative.
+Day 6: Finally the day to experience the quintessential bucket list experience of India.
+Take a day trip to Agra to see 'Taj Mahal' - one of the seven wonders of the world, along with the local coordinator or representative.

 Cost $250 for this 1-week program.